The Kolmogorov-Arnold representation theorem revisited: New versions of the KA representation

-The only direct drawback of \eqref{eq.Lebesgue_curve_represent} compared to the traditional KA representation is that the interior function $\phi$ is not continuous.
+The only direct drawback of \eqref{eq.Lebesgue_curve_represent} compared to the traditional KA representation is that the interior function $\phi$ is discontinuous.
 We will see in Section \ref{sec.deepReLU} that $\phi$ can, however, be well approximated by a deep neural network.

 It is also of interest to study the function class containing all $f$ that are generated by the representation in \eqref{eq.Lebesgue_curve_represent} for $\beta$-smooth outer function $g.$ Observe that if $g(x)=x,$ then $f$ coincides with the interior function which is discontinuous.
 This shows that for $\beta \leq 1,$ the class of all $f$ of the form \eqref{eq.Lebesgue_curve_represent} with $g$ a $\beta\log 2/(d\log 3)$-smooth function on the Cantor set $\mC$ is strictly larger than the class of $\beta$-smooth functions.
 Interestingly, the function class with Lipschitz continuous outer function $g$ contains all functions that are piecewise constant on a dyadic partition of $[0,1]^d.$